We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 There are two types of cholesterol: low-density lipoprotein (LDL) and high-density lipoprotein (HDL).
 Cholesterol tests also measure triglycerides, which are a form of fat in certain foods.

-At-home cholesterol tests are a convenient way for people to test their cholesterol levels without making an appointment with a healthcare professional.
+Using at-home cholesterol tests is a convenient way for people to test their cholesterol levels without needing to make an appointment with a healthcare professional.

-- Self-collection: A person can use test strips that measure cholesterol levels.
-A person needs to add a drop of blood to the strip and read the color change.
-They can also buy an electronic meter, where, after adding a drop of blood on a test strip, they insert it into the meter and read the results.
+With self-collection tests, a person can use test strips that measure cholesterol levels.
+They need to add a drop of blood to the strip and read the color change.
+They can also buy an electronic meter, which requires them to add a drop of blood to a test strip, insert the strip into the meter, and read the results.

-- Lab-based: People receive their home test kit with all the tools they need, such as alcohol swabs, collection tubes, and pre-addressed envelopes.
+With laboratory-based tests, people receive their at-home test kit with all the tools they need, such as alcohol swabs, collection tubes, and pre-addressed envelopes.
 Once they collect their blood sample, they can send it to a laboratory, where a healthcare professional performs the test.

 According to the

-The FDA does note that at-home tests that say they are “traceable” to the Centers for Disease Control and Prevention (CDC) may be more accurate than others.
+The FDA also notes that at-home tests that say they are “traceable” to the Centers for Disease Control and Prevention (CDC) may be more accurate than others.

 When to test